 I'm not sure what your question is.
 If you've been charged with a crime or a traffic offense, then you should retain a criminal defense attorney.
-If you are being sued for civil damages and you'd like the opportunity to prove the accident was not your fault, then you should retain an attorney...Read more »
+If you are being sued for civil damages and you'd like the opportunity to prove the accident was not your fault, then you should retain...Read more »

 About three months ago I was delivering pizza in my own vehicle and struck a bicyclist at a crosswalk.
 There was a witness that said the bicyclist had stopped before entering the crosswalk and I was issued a ticket.
 The bicyclist had to be taken away in an ambulance due to a knee injury.My...
 Read more »

-This is his first ever issue with the law, he is a good student & a respectful teen, he was scared & didn't know what to do, the unoccupied vehicle wasn't parked in a marked parking area, and this incident happened on private property, our insurance took care of all damages right away.
-I'm very...
+This is his first ever issue with the law, he is a good student & a respectful teen, he was scared & didn't know what to do, the unoccupied vehicle wasn't parked in a marked parking area, and this incident happened on private property, our insurance took care of all damages right...
 Read more »

 The owner of the vehicle or the company.
 Any licensed driver of the vehicle would be held responsible for any violations.
 The company may later be subjected to civil suit for any violations they subjected an employee to.